Bibliosquid/Information-Architecture/README.md

 ### About the Information Architecture Repository 👋

+Welcome to my Portfolio!
 This repository contains a collection of samples focused on information architectural elements and end-user focused work.
 Thank you for reading!
 Please check my [Linkedin profile](https://www.linkedin.com/in/shelley-carr-squid) to learn more about my qualifications.
 This page is made using Markdown with elements of CSS and HTML.

 I also have an technical writing portfolio with a repository, please check that out [here.](https://github.com/Bibliosquid/bibliosquid)
 <!--